MK-467-Woofya/gamification-tool/README.md

 If the migration isn't working due to a major change to a database table structure i.e. changing the user entity to a customised user entity, either drop the database and start with a fresh migration, nuke the docker containers and volumes, or there are hack ways to comment out some auth sections in the code which will aloow the migration to go through you can find on stackoverflow.

+### Script for API testing

+There's a python script for creating 100 new users with different score:
+`$ docker-compose exec api python manage.py create_users`

+Another script to create points log(if user have no log):
+`$ docker-compose exec api python manage.py create_pointsLog`

 ### Test base endpoints

 With the docker containers running try the endpoints in browser: